The Common Angelshark or Monkfish (Squatina squatina)

 Angelsharks generally present unique natural body marks that allow us to individually identify specimen.
 This method guarantees minimal impact to the studied individual in return of a great effort from the researcher.

-We can reveal different aspects of the species life strategy by identifying the individuals and their characteristics, as the activities that they develop, estimate the number of individuals, how much time can they remain in a location or if they have preference for a certain type of habitat.
-The research activities are actually focusing on the island of Gran Canaria.
+We can reveal different aspects of the species life strategy by identifying the individuals and their characteristics, like the activities that they develop, estimate the number of individuals, how much time they can remain in a location or if they have preference for a certain type of habitat.

 Dr. Krupskaya Narváez is the leader of this pioneering and innovative initiative in the Canary Islands.